MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial1.md

 ---
 title: Create a vision skill UWP application
-description: Integrate a vision skill into a UWP app by following this tutorial. ms.date: 4/25/2019 ms.topic: article
+description: Learn how to integrate a vision skill into a UWP app by following this tutorial.
+You can also view relevant information about loading VideoFrames. ms.date: 4/25/2019 ms.topic: article
 keywords: windows 10, windows ai, windows vision skills, uwp